 Our graduate program is one of the best in Canada.
-It features 25 full time faculty, 2 prestigious research chairs, approximately 65 graduate students, and competitive funding packages.
+It features 24 full-time faculty, a prestigious research chair, approximately 40 graduate students, and competitive funding packages.

 The Department of History has thesis-based MA and PhD programs.
 We specialize in eight signature research areas, but can accommodate a wide range of topics.